How Much Can I Borrow for a Car Loan?

 Later-model vehicles are generally the easiest to finance at higher amounts.
 Their value is easier to verify, depreciation is more predictable, and they usually meet secured lending criteria without complication.

-For Mitsubishi buyers, including vehicles such as the Outlander and Eclipse Cross, secured lending criteria are generally straightforward to meet on current-generation models.
+Financing a new Toyota, one of New Zealand's most commonly financed vehicle brands, often falls into this category.
+The same generally applies to newer Ford vehicles, including the Ranger.
+For Mitsubishi buyers, including models such as the Outlander and Eclipse Cross, secured lending criteria are generally straightforward to meet on current-generation vehicles.

 Electric vehicles

 Electric vehicles often sit at a higher purchase price than equivalent petrol or diesel vehicles, which means finance amounts may also be higher.
 Some lenders also consider battery condition, model year, and depreciation trends alongside standard lending criteria.
+For buyers considering a Tesla or another EV, it is worth understanding how lenders approach EV finance before selecting a vehicle.

 Used vehicles